om-arya/T.O.M/README.md

 <a id="contributing"></a>
 ### Contributing 🤚
-If you have a suggestion that would make T.O.M. better, please feel free to contact us and submit ideas!
+If you have a suggestion that would make T.O.M. better, please feel free to contact us with ideas!
 We'd love to hear your feedback.

-Or, you can directly submit your own feature by doing the following:
+Or, you can directly submit a request for your own feature by doing the following:
 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)